mohammedazhar150120575/ECS781CC-Coursework-Mohammed-Azhar-150120575/README.md

 ## The following work has been written by Mohammed Azhar, student 150120575 ##

+Below shows the code I have used in my app.py
 ____________________

 from flask import Flask, request, jsonify